fungos34/RS232_communication_tutorial/README.txt

           NOTE: The 64bit version is not for free, just use the 32 bit version.
           ALTERNATIVELY: Install the SetupVSPE_32_1.3.6.970.zip
                     Consider the specific Licence conditions for this software package:
-                    "License grant. \f1\lang1044 "OLENA TER ETERLOGIC SOFTWARE"\f0\lang1049  grants Licensee a non-exclusive and non-transferable license to reproduce\f2\lang1033 ,
-                    \f0\lang1049 use \f2\lang1033 and redistribute \f0\lang1049 for any purposes the executable code version of the Product, provided any copy must contain all of the original proprietary notices."
+                    "License grant.
+"OLENA TER ETERLOGIC SOFTWARE" grants Licensee a non-exclusive and non-transferable license to reproduce, use and redistribute for any purposes the executable code version of the Product, provided any copy must contain all of the original proprietary notices."
                     You can find the full text licence within the SetupVSPE_32_1.3.6.970.zip file.
 2. Emulate an RS232 "Pair" with ports 'COM14' and 'COM4'